147loch/edwc/README.md

 If you have a great idea to implement in EDWC and you quickly read the guidelines, follow these couple of steps to make your own changes.

 ##### Clone the repo
-Clone the latest version of the repo in your work folder by either [downloading the master.zip](https://github.com/147loch/edwc/archive/master.zip), or using the CLI (command-line interfact):
+Clone the latest version of the repo in your work folder by either [downloading the master.zip](https://github.com/147loch/edwc/archive/master.zip), or using the CLI (command-line interface):
 ```
 git clone https://github.com/147loch/edwc.git
 ```